Basic

 Responsibility -

-"Along with Ownership comes the need for full acceptance of full
+"Along with Ownership comes the need for full

 responsibility for the work.
 Shared responsibility means that no